-The serratus posterior superior is almost to 100% involved if you have a painful shoulder.
+The serratus posterior superior is almost always involved if you have a painful shoulder.

 Learn how to massage it and get relief!

-Trigger points are painful when pressed on and are able to give you pain in areas of your body that might seem totally unrelated to the muscle that contains these points.
+Trigger points are painful when pressed on and can trigger pain in areas of your body that might seem totally unrelated to the muscle that contains these points.

-Pain is mainly felt at the top of your shoulder blade and down the backside of your entire arm.
+Pain is mainly felt at the top of the shoulder blade and down the backside of the entire arm.

-Additionally, this muscle can send pain to your chest, your inner upper arm, your forearm and to the back of your hand.
+Additionally, this muscle can refer pain to the chest, inner upper arm, forearm and to the back of the hand.

-Not shown but still possible areas of pain are your wrists and palms.
+Not shown but still possible is pain at the wrist and palm.

 It mainly causes…

-The colour in the pictures below shows you how common it is to feel pain in the respective areas.
+The color in the pictures below displays how common it is to feel pain in the respective areas.

-The darker the red, the more common it is to feel an ache at this spot when your serratus posterior superior contains trigger points.
+The darker the red, the more common it is to feel an ache at this spot when the serratus posterior superior contains trigger points.

 When lying on your back, your shoulder blade will be pressing on the muscle.

-If tender or trigger points are present, this can be pretty painful.
+If tender or trigger points are present, this can be painful.